Aaron Peirsol: Irvine Novaquatics

+University of Texas

+Peirsol swam for the University of Texas at Austin in the Big 12 Conference under Hall of Fame Coach Eddie Reese and Associate Coach Kris Kubik.
+Swimming for Texas, he was the NCAA 2003 and 2004 backstroke champion, and was the 2003 NCAA Swimmer of the Year.
+He graduated Texas in 2006, majoring in Political Science.

+Olympic overview

 In his Olympic debut at the 2000 Summer Olympics, at the age of 17, Peirsol won a silver medal in the 200-meter backstroke.
-Four years later, at the 2004 Summer Olympics, Peirsol won gold in the 100-meter and 200-meter backstroke (sweeping the backstroke events) and the 4×100-meter medley relay.
-In his third Olympics (2008 Summer Olympics), Peirsol won gold in the 100-meter backstroke and the 4×100-meter medley relay.
-He came short of his success he had in Athens by winning silver in the 200-meter backstroke, finishing behind Ryan Lochte.
+Four years later, at the 2004 Summer Olympics, he won gold in the 100-meter and 200-meter backstroke and the 4×100-meter medley relay.
+In his third Olympics in 2008, Peirsol won gold in the 100-meter backstroke and the 4×100-meter medley relay.
+In the 2008 Olympics, he came short of the success he had at the 2004 Athens Olympics by winning silver in the 200-meter backstroke, finishing behind Ryan Lochte.

-Personal life

-Peirsol was born in Newport Beach, California, in 1983, the son of Scott and Wella Peirsol.
-His father is a captain and his mother is a retired dental hygienist.
-He has one younger sister, Hayley, who is also a swimmer.
-In 2003, Peirsol and his sister became the first sibling duo to medal at the same FINA World Championships.
-He is a 2002 graduate of Newport Harbor High School in Newport Beach, California.
-Peirsol attended the University of Texas at Austin and graduated in 2006, majoring in Political Science.
-He was the 2003 NCAA Swimmer of the Year.
+Life outside swimming

 After finishing his second year of collegiate eligibility, Peirsol signed with Nike, Inc., thus turning professional.
-Peirsol trained under the guidance of Eddie Reese and Kris Kubik.

-Peirsol is also involved in a number of charities.
-He is an ambassador for the Global Water Foundation and the Surfrider Foundation.
+Peirsol is involved in a number of charities, and has served as an ambassador for the Global Water Foundation and the Surfrider Foundation.
+He has also served as a spokesman for Oceana, an organization that addresses international ocean conservation.
 He is also a spokesman for Oceana, which is the largest international ocean conservation and advocacy organization.

 Swimming career

-2000–2002
+2000 Sydney Olympics

 Peirsol qualified for his first Olympics at the age of seventeen after finishing second to Lenny Krayzelburg in the 200-meter backstroke at the 2000 U.S. Olympic Team Trials.
+At the finals of the Sydney Olympics, Peirsol won a silver medal in the 200 meter backstroke finals with a time of 1:57.35, taking a close second to Lenny Krazelburg's 1:56.76 who took the gold medal.
+Peirsol also competed in the 100-meter backstroke, but did not qualify for the event finals.

-Peirsol also competed in the 100-meter backstroke, but did not qualify for the event finals At the 2000 Summer Olympics, Peirsol finished second to Krayzelburg in the 200-meter backstroke.
-Afterwards Peirsol said, "I think I'm getting to a point where I'm becoming more of a threat to (Lenny) and I think he knows that."
+At the finals of the Sydney Olympics, Peirsol finished second in the 200-meter backstroke with a time of 1:57.35 finishing second to rival Lenny Krayzelburg who took the gold with a 1:56.76.